Updated · May 19, 2022

 (Source: Smart Insights)

-Through 2016 and early 2017, the retail conversion rate for desktops was around 3.7 to 4% while the conversion rate for smartphones was around 1.25 to 1.34%.
+The retail conversion rate for desktops is around 3.7 to 4% while the conversion rate for smartphones was around 1.25 to 1.34%.
 This shows that smartphones are used more often to research products while the final purchase is still left for the desktop in most cases.
 Providing useful, personalized content on their mobile sites can help retailers influence the final purchase decision of the users.

 (Source: Facebook IQ)